DNSMadeEasy/terraform-provider-dme/website/docs/index.html.markdown

  * `api_key` - (Required) API key of a user which has the access to perform CRUD operations on all the DNS objects of DNS Made Easy platform.
  * `secret_key` - (Required) Secret key of a user which has the access to perform CRUD operations on all the DNS objects of DNS Made Easy platform.
  * `insecure` - (Optional) This determines whether to use insecure HTTP connection or not.
 Default value is `true`.
- * `proxyurl` - (Optional) A proxy server URL when configured, all the requests to DNS Made Easy platform will be passed through the proxy-server configured.
+ * `proxy_url` - (Optional) A proxy server URL when configured, all the requests to DNS Made Easy platform will be passed through the proxy-server configured.
+ * `proxyurl` - (Optional) Same as above but deprecated.
+Use `proxy_url` instead.
+ * `base_url` - (Optional) A custom api base URL instead of the default one.
+This option can also be used to test with sandbox API server.